Access Heart Foundation and other online learning modules for health professionals.

 It can be used in conjunction with the My heart, my life patient resource.

 This course from the Australian Primary Health Care Nurses Association (APNA) is based on the Guidelines for the management of absolute cardiovascular disease risk.
-It's available to all nurses, and free for APNA members.
+It's available free for all health professionals.

 It summarises the key recommendations, explores the concept of risk factors versus absolute risk and builds confidence in using the online absolute cardiovascular disease risk calculator.